staggeredsix/vss-dev/README.md

    Use `--share` to obtain a public Gradio link.
    This uses Whisper for ASR, LLaVA for image captioning, and Qwen for reranking.
    When the model response includes a timestamp, click it to jump to that time in the video.
+   The interface stores transcripts and frame captions in a small RAG database under `data/db` so repeated questions do not re-run inference over the same video.

 ## Known CVEs